Political Science courses are designated by POSC.

 Introduction to Comparative Politics

-is an introduction to comparative politics focussing on the differences and similarities among a variety of countries and systems.
+is an introduction to comparative politics and techniques of comparative analysis across political jurisdictions.
+This course focuses on the differences between, and similarities among, a variety of countries and systems of government.

 Introduction to Political Behaviour